 But the type of vocabulary instruction matters, especially for students at the elementary and middle-school levels who are old enough to have a grasp on language but not quite ready to tackle harder texts.

 One of the most effective types of vocabulary instruction is based on etymology—the study of word origins and meanings—and specifically, the study of Latin and Greek roots.
-With more than 60% of all words in the English language derived from these roots, it’s essential for students to understand how they work.
-Plus, if students are introduced to word roots when they’re young, they'll have a huge advantage when it comes to reading complex texts later in life.
+With this type of instruction, students discover how words are built from elements like roots, prefixes, and suffixes.

 This series presents dozens of new words alongside related Latin and Greek roots, helping students understand the conventions of word formation.
 Practice exercises and humorous illustrations throughout encourage students to think critically while having fun!